Organization Structure and Leadership#

 The Executive Director creates and oversees the execution of the mission and strategy of pyOpenSci supported by the Advisory Committee.
 The Executive Director also:

-• is the the primary interface to the organization’s fiscal sponsor;
+is the primary interface to the organization’s fiscal sponsor;

-• makes tie-breaking decisions if they are at an impasse in decision-making.
+makes tie-breaking decisions if they are at an impasse.

-The Executive Director reports to the Advisory Committee.
+The Executive Director reports to the Executive Council.

-• Managing the community in Slack and twitter
+Managing the community in Slack and on social media

 Software review lead#